mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### leadershipSkills <i class="optional"></i>
 >
-> A list of formats the card is legal to be a commander in.
+> The formats the card is legal to be a commander in.
 See the [Leadership Skills](/data-models/leadership-skills/) data model.
 >
 > - **Type:** `LeadershipSkills`
 > - **Introduced:** `v4.5.1`

 > ### legalities
 >
-> A list of play formats the card the card is legal in.
+> The legalities of play formats the card has.
 See the [Legalities](/data-models/legalities/) data model.
 >
 > - **Type:** `Legalities`
 > - **Introduced:** `v4.0.0`